 The three main SCFAs produced are acetate, propionate and butyrate.

 Acetate is produced in the colon by bacterial fermentation, but quickly departs the colon to be used by the liver, muscles and other tissues throughout the body.
 In pigs, acetate has been found to stimulate sodium uptake.
 If this is true for humans, its presence may help to curb recurrent diarrhea.
 (10)

 Propionate is largely used to fuel liver function.
 Propionate may also reduce hunger in humans by increasing satiety signals.
 (11)

 Butyrate is a major source of energy for the cells lining the colon providing up to 60-70% of the energy requirements for these cells.
 Simultaneously, it can provide the body with between 7-10% of its energy needs.
 (12) Butyrate has been shown to prevent carcinogenic activity in rats by inhibiting mammary tumor progression.
-(13) Finally, it has been proposed that the inability of utilizing butyrate properly could be a predisposing factor in ulcerative colitis.
+(13) Finally, it has been proposed that the inability to utilize butyrate properly could be a predisposing factor in the development of ulcerative colitis.
 (14)

 Prebiotics and Conjugated Linoleic Acid

-Bifidobacterium was first reported as also producing conjugated linoleic acid (CLA).
+Bifidobacterium is also responsible for producing conjugated linoleic acid (CLA).
 (15) B. breve was the particular strain most likely to produce this important substance.

-In the pre-diabetic Zucker fatty rat, CLA was shown to normalize glucose levels.
-(17) CLA has also been shown to regulate the leptin hormone in rats and mice.
+In pre-diabetic Zucker fatty rats, CLA was shown to normalize glucose levels.
+(17) CLA has also been shown to regulate the leptin hormone in both rats and mice.
 (18) Leptin is a hormone produced in fat tissue that regulates long-term weight homeostasis.